This page was reviewed under our medical and editorial policy by

 Immunotherapy may extend the lives of those whose melanoma is advanced and can’t be treated with surgery.
 Up to 45 percent of patients whose melanoma is inoperable or stage 4 have seen their tumors shrink when given the PD-1 inhibitors Keytruda® and Opdivo®, according to the ASCO.

 A combination of chemotherapy and immunotherapy has been shown to be safe and appropriate for some patients with metastatic melanoma who haven’t responded to other treatments.
-While you may have greater side effects, combination therapies appear to increase the rate of response.
+While the patient may have greater side effects, combination therapies appear to increase the rate of response.